-Lifestyle factors could put college-age women at higher risk of breast cancerOctober 28th, 2013 in Cancer /
+Lifestyle factors could put college-age women at higher risk of breast cancerOctober 28, 2013 in Medicine & Health / Cancer

 Breast cancer prevention needs to become a shared conversation among women of all ages as it can strike at any age, and is generally more aggressive when diagnosed in women under the age of 50.
 With hopes to spark that discussion, Isabelle Mercier, PhD, a research assistant professor at University of the Sciences, compiled some key prevention awareness tips for young women.

 "Unfortunately, college-age women generally do not consider themselves at risk for breast cancer," said Dr. Mercier.
 "However, there are several risk factors that contribute to the development of breast cancer that need to be understood early in life to prevent the development of breast cancer down the road."